IbrahimMahbub/taskmanager/README.md

 Written in Python.

-## How to run it? (example terminal codes are for Windows might not work on Mac/Linux)
+## How to run it? (example terminal codes are for Windows. might not work on Mac/Linux)
 1. Clone the Github repo
 2. Get inside folder named "taskmanager" ```cd taskmanager```
 3. open Terminal/Powershell